Flowers Mangosteens

 Oil from the seeds remains solid at room temperature and is used for confectionery, cosmetics and medicinals.
 Various parts of the fruit and plant are used medicinally.
 Details and Cooking.

-Native to Indonesia but now grown in other regions, this fruit, when mature, is orange with sutures, resembling a miniature pumpkin, though shape may vary.
-It is used as a souring agent in curries, particularly in Kerela, the far southwest coast of India.
+Native to Indonesia but now grown in other regions, this fruit, when mature, is orange or yellow with sutures, resembling a miniature pumpkin, though shape may vary.
+It is used as a souring agent in curries, particularly in Kerala, the far southwest coast of India.
+It grows at higher altitudes than Kokum, so is used by hill tribes like the Kodava.
 Like Kokum it is sold in both hard dried form and soft salt preserved form, and is more citrusy than Kokum.
+It is also used, especially by the Kodava (Coorg) people, to make a strong dark vinegar called Kaachambuli.
+Recipes calling for Gummi-Gutta may ask for "a few petals".
+The dried fruit splits along the sutures into these "petals".
+Details and Cooking.

-Asam Keping - [Asam Gelugur, Asam Gulugo, Asam Keping (Malay); Garcinia atroviridis]
+Sliced Dried Asam Keping Fruit [Asam Gelugor, Asam Gulugo, Asam Keping (Malay); Garcinia atroviridis]

-This yellow fruit, native to the Malaysian rainforests, is too sour to eat fresh, but has long been used dried as a flavoring in curries and the like - and like so many others in the Mangosteen family, as a weight loss potion.
-The fruit is loaded with antioxidants and is thought to aid in conversion of fat to energy.
-The photo specimens, purchased from an large Indian market in Glendale, CA, were about 2-1/8 inches across.
+This yellow fruit, native to the rainforests of Malaysia and Thailand, is too sour to eat fresh, but has long been used dried as a flavoring in curries, and the like, particularly in Malaysia but increasingly in Thailand.
+The photo specimens, purchased from a large Indian market in Glendale, CA, were about 2-1/8 inches across.

 Native to the Amazon Basin of South America, the edible arils of this fruit are used in the region.
 It is also being studied as an agent in fighting cancer.
 Photo by Carolqk contributed to the public domain.